Michel Aflaq: Views on religion

 What Aflaq saw in Islam was a revolutionary movement.
 In contrast to other nationalities, the Arab awakening and expansion was attributed to a religious message.
 Because of this, Aflaq believed that the Arabs' spirituality was directly linked to Islam.
 Therefore, one could never take Islam out of the equation of what is essentially, and essentially is not, Arab.
 Arab nationalism, just as Islam had been during the lifetime of Muhammad, was a spiritual revolutionary movement, leading the Arabs towards a new renaissance: Arab nationalism was the second revolution to appear in the Arab world.
 All Arab religious communities should, according to Aflaq, respect and worship the spirituality of Islam, even if they did not worship Islam in a religious sense – Aflaq was a Christian who worshipped Islam.
 Aflaq did not believe it was necessary to worship Muhammad, but believed that all Arabs should strive to emulate Muhammad.
 In the words of Aflaq himself, Arabs "belong to the nation that gave birth to a Muhammad; or rather, because this Arab individual is a member of the community which Muhammad put all his efforts into creating […] Muhammad was all the Arabs; let us today make all the Arabs Muhammad."
 The Muslim of Muhammad's days were, according to Aflaq, synonymous with Arabs – the Arabs were the only ones to preach the message of Islam during Muhammad's lifetime.
 In contrast to Jesus, who was a religious leader, but not a political leader, Muhammad was both – the first leader of Islam and of the Arab world.
 Therefore, secularisation could not take the same shape in the Arab world as it did in the West.

 Aflaq called on all Arabs, both Muslim and non-Muslim alike, to admire the role Islam had played in creating the Arab character.
 But his view on Islam was purely spiritual, and Aflaq emphasised that Islam "should not be imposed" on state and society.
 Time and again Aflaq emphasised that the Ba'ath party was against atheism, but also equally against fundamentalism.
 For him, any fundamentalism represented a "shallow, false faith."
 According to Ba'athist ideology, all religions were equal.
 Despite his anti-atheist stance, Aflaq was a strong supporter of secular government, and stated that a Ba'athist state would replace religion with a state "based on a foundation – Arab nationalism, and a moral – freedom."

+Aflaq also expressed an intense opposition to Zionism, regarding it as imperialist and inextricably tied to Western Imperialist movements.
+However, his writings acknowledged the persecution of Jewish populations in Europe ("the special historical situation"), and his proposed "answer" to Zionism was to ensure the rights of the Jewish population in the Middle East in order to "remove the fears of the Jewish minority of the impossibility of living peacefully and justly with the Arabs".
+Aflaq believed that by ensuring "socialist progress for all the peoples together", Zionism would collapse, being no longer needed to protect the Jewish population from antisemitism.